July 30, 2012

 Ham & Cheddar Roll-Ups with Honey Butter Dipping Sauce

 I usually keep a can of crescent rolls around in case I ever need to go MacGyver on something.
 There have been many evenings when Husband and I have wanted something sweet and those crescents have become cinnamon apple swirls or chocolate chip turnovers.
-And sometimes I use them with hotdogs to make Hogs-in-a-Bedspread (what I call the bigger version of Pigs-in-a-Blanket).
+And sometimes I use them with hot dogs to make a bigger version of Pigs-in-a-Blanket.

 I’ve never blogged about any of these because most folks can manage stuff like that on their own but when I made these Ham & Cheddar Roll-Ups yesterday I decided to dress them up with a dipping sauce and that is what really knocked my socks off.